 Neck pain is common and normally improves within 6-12 weeks

 Pain in the neck is common and most of the time does not mean you have damaged your neck or spine.
 Pain can be felt anywhere along the spine, from the neck down to the lower back and in some cases into the shoulder and arms.
 Often neck pain can start for no reason.
-Some people will describe doing something to cause their symptoms but for most people the symptoms will come on out of the blue.
+Some people will describe doing something to cause their symptoms but for most people the symptoms will start for no particular reason.

 You are the best person to help your neck get better.